n3ird4/TryHackMe/ctf/techsupp0rt1.md

 ```

-It shows some juicy info:
+It shows some juicy info :mag:

 ```bash
 cat enter.txt